The GNA is home to numous species, including fungi, plants (604 species), insects, amphibians, reptiles, birds (105 species), and mammals.

 Fungi play an enormous role in ecosystem health and function.
-Although the greatest
+The greatest portion

 The greatest portion of mycological research at the GNA has been undertaken by Dr. Greg Turner (Department of Biology) and his students.
-At this time, 22 species of macrofungi have been document at the GNA.
+At this time, 25 species of macrofungi have been documented at the GNA.
 The actual number of macrofungi at the preserve is assumed to be significantly higher.

 Some of the macrofungi found in the Gordon Natural Area (click on the image to see a larger version):

 Despite the Gordon’s relatively small size (ca. 137 acres) and its proximity to extensive

 development, the preserve supports an extremely high diversity of plants.
 The compiled

 plant list for the site currently contains 604 species.
 Of these, 17 species are

 are on the Pennsylvania Natural Heritage Program's list of species of conservation

 Plant life at the GNA has long held an attraction for both Faculty (beginning with Dr. Gordon) and students.
 There have been three site-wide floristic surveys of the GNA: 1984 (by biology students Jack Holt and Jim Plyler); 2007 (by Jack Holt, now a botanical consultant, and his wife Janet Ebert); and 2017 (a currently ongoing survey by Jack Holt and Janet Ebert).
 Because of this intensity of effort, the vascular plants constitute the best-known biotic group.